We Welcome Your Application to Join Us!

 Next, we’ll turn to the Arkansas River for two days of exciting, fun rapids (perfect for beginners!).
 In between, we’ll get to camp next to the river, enjoying the peace of a rocky beach.

 Day 11: Challenge Hike

-Our final challenge is hiking one of Colorado’s high peaks.
+Our final challenge is hiking one of Colorado’s stunning summits.
 After two weeks of hiking at elevation, we’ll be ready.
-We’ll rise early, hoping to summit by late morning and return to camp in the early afternoon—a triumphant and fitting end to our adventure in the Rockies.
+We’ll rise early, hoping to summit by late morning and return to camp in the early afternoon — a fitting end to our adventure in the Rockies.

 9 nights of frontcountry camping.
-Campground facilities will vary and may include flush toilets, hot showers and/or laundry.
+Most nights we’ll have access to campground facilities (these will vary and may include flush toilets, hot showers, and/or laundry).

-3 nights of backcountry camping with no access to bathroom facilities.
+2 nights of backcountry camping at established campsites with no bathroom facilities.

 - Fleece Pants (1)

 Please do not bring cotton sweatpants (they are heavy and bulky and will not keep you warm if wet).